Tiaraxx/Tiaraxx/README.md

-¡Hola, mundo! 🌍
-Sobre mí 🌸
-¡Hola!
-Soy Tiara, una joven apasionada por el mundo del desarrollo y el diseño.
-Con 19 años y llena de curiosidad, actualmente estoy trabajando en una pasantía en diseño y creación de software.
-Estoy a punto de iniciar mi camino en la universidad, y me encanta descubrir, aprender y construir cosas increíbles.

-Tecnologías y habilidades 💻

-HTML y CSS – ¡mi primer amor!
-La base de todo lo que construyo en la web 🌐 JavaScript (básico) – poco a poco le voy tomando el ritmo a esta maravilla Python (básico) – ¡la clave de muchas cosas geniales!
-Git – controlando versiones como pro
+# ¡Hello, World! 🌍

+## About me 🌸

+Hi!
+I'm Tiara, a young girl passionate about the world of development and design.
+At 19 years old and full of curiosity, I'm currently working on an internship in software design and creation.
+I'm about to start my journey at university, and I love discovering, learning, and building amazing things.

+## Technologies and skills 💻

+HTML and CSS: my first skills!
+The foundation of everything I create on the web 🌐

+JavaScript (basic): I'm slowly getting used to this wonder and reinforcing my knowledge every day.

+Python (basic): the key to many cool things and something I work on improving every day!

+Git: version control and learning more and more, going deeper into each command and functionality.

-Node.js – explorando el lado backend 🌌
+Node.js: exploring the backend 🌌

-UX/UI y Figma – diseñando interfaces que combinan funcionalidad y estilo Inglés – nivel intermedio, ¡aprendiendo más cada día!
+UX/UI and Figma: designing interfaces that combine functionality and style.

+English: intermediate level, I learn more every day!

-Aprendiendo 📚
+## Aprendiendo 📚
-Más de JavaScript y Node.js – ¡siempre hay algo nuevo que aprender!

-¿Qué encontrarán aquí? 🚀

-Proyectos de práctica y experimentación
+More JavaScript, Python, Bootstrap and Node.js – there’s always something new to learn!

+## Frameworks 🚀
+Express - Node.js

+Bootstrap - CSS

+Flask - Python

+## What will you find here? 🚀

+Practice and experimentation projects
-Pequeñas ideas que me emocionan
+Small ideas that excite me
-Aprendizajes, errores y mejoras en mi código ✨

-Próximos pasos 🛤️
-En esta aventura universitaria que está por empezar, quiero seguir explorando el mundo del desarrollo web, el diseño UX/UI y quizás hasta aplicaciones móviles.
+Learnings, mistakes and improvements in my code ✨

+## Next steps 🛤️
+In this university adventure that is about to begin, I want to continue exploring the world of web development, UX/UI design and perhaps even mobile applications.

-Contacto 💌
+## Contacto 💌
 Si tienes consejos, oportunidades o quieres conectar, ¡me encantaría!
-Puedes encontrarme en LinkedIn o mándame un correo a tu-email@example.com.
+Puedes encontrarme en LinkedIn o mándame un correo a penatiara5@gamil.con